Azure-Samples/Microsoft-Information-Protection-PowerShell-Samples/README.md

 * Most the scripts require authentication first.
 Auth examples can be found in the Authentication folder.
 * Example Authentication script usage:
   * To connect to the Exchange Online PowerShell use the script from C:\Azure-Information-Protection-Samples, run "cd .\Authentication\"
-  * Once in the folder run .\Authentictae to EXO.ps1 and select whether this needs to be via Exchange Online Protection (EOP) This sequence of steps can be used for each folder....
+  * Once in the folder run ".\Authenticate to EXO.ps1" and select whether this needs to be via Exchange Online Protection (EOP)
+  This sequence of steps can be used for each folder....

 #### Disclaimer

 Some script samples retrieve information from your AIP and O365 tenant, and others may create, delete or update data in these tenants.
 Understand the impact of each sample script prior to running it; samples should be run using a non-production or "test" tenant.

-## Questions and comments
+## Questions and Comments

 We're always interested in feedback.
 If you have any comments to share about the PowerShell samples you can send your questions and suggestions to us in the Issues section of this repository.